choderalab/yank/docs/yamlpages/systems.rst

        leap:
            parameters: [leaprc.ff14SB, leaprc.gaff]

 This is the mandatory structure for leting YANK handle the creation and setup of a Ligand/Receptor system to do binding free energies.

-* ``recptor``: Tells YANK which ``{UserDefinedMolecule}`` to load in as the receptor.
+* ``receptor``: Tells YANK which ``{UserDefinedMolecule}`` to load in as the receptor.
 * ``ligand``: Tells YANK which ``{UserDefinedMolecule}`` to load in as the ligand.
 This molecule will be alchemically modified to compute the free energy difference.
 * ``solvent``: Tells YANK  which ``{UserDefinedSolvent}`` to surround the ``receptor`` and ``ligand`` in.
 This must be set even if you want to use a vacuum, which is a type of ``solvent`` you can define.
 * ``pack``: If the ligand is far away from the receptor or if there are clashing atoms